Friedrich Gorenstein: Biography

 Following World War II, Gorenstein struggled as an unskilled worker, until Nikita Khrushchev's De-Stalinization allowed him to return to Kiev.
 He studied mining in Dnipropetrovsk in the 1950s and worked as a miner and mining engineer in the Ural Mountains and Ukraine.

 Gorenstein moved to Moscow in 1962 to complete his scenarist course at the State Film University.
 He began writing screenplays to support himself.
 Most of his adaptions were censored, but he managed to finish his works, including writing the script for the 1972 science fiction film Solaris, directed by Andrei Tarkovsky.
 He also wrote books, but none were published except "Дом с башенкой" (The House with the Tower; 1964).

 In 1977 Gorenstein released his works through foreign emigration presses to bypass censorship.
 That and his membership in the forbidden writers union and Almanach Metropol by Vasily Aksyonov got him in trouble with the Soviet government.
-He received a scholarship from the German Academic Exchange Service and emigrated to Berlin in 1979, working there as a writer until his death in 2002.
+He received a scholarship from the German Academic Exchange Service and emigrated to West Berlin in 1979, working there as a writer until his death in 2002.
 His novel Place was nominated for the 1992 Russian Booker Prize.

 In 1995 he was a member of the jury at the 19th Moscow International Film Festival.

 Themes

 Gorenstein's themes reflect the repressive political life he witnessed in Communist Russia.
-He expressed his belief in a united, peaceful nation with conformity and without totalitarism and anti-Semitism.
+He expressed his belief in a united, peaceful nation with conformity and without totalitarianism and antisemitism.
 His work The House with the Tower has existentialist themes in the style of Franz Kafka, Albert Camus, and Jean-Paul Sartre.
 Other works move away from existentialism and incorporate religious themes, particularly Judaism.
 One example is Berdychev, which recounts the life of a Jew in the pre-WWII Ukraine.